RetroPie/RetroPie-Docs/docs/Wiimote-Controller.md

 * reboot
 * "Press a key once to connect, then again to activate moltengamepad."

 I couldn't quite get mine to pair from a cold boot.
-Currently I still have to use the bluetoothctl ```connect``` command to pair my wiimotes attached to Classic Controlers and then manually start emulationstation from the terminal for the pairing to work.
+Currently I still have to use the bluetoothctl ```connect``` command to pair my wiimotes attached to Classic Controllers and then manually start emulationstation from the terminal for the pairing to work.
 Your experience may vary however.

 I am currently working on a script to automate the the pairing process without the need to press any buttons at all when EmulationStation starts to activate MoltenGamepad.
 At the moment its a bit hit and miss.
 I will update the tutorial once I've ironed the kinks out. :)